 If you’ve seen Wade Davis’s unforgettable 2004 TED Talk — where he evokes the magic of the world’s cultural diversity, and speaks so eloquently about the alarming rate with which cultures and languages are dying — then you might find this photo as heart-stopping as I did.
 It’s so surreal, I thought at first it […]

 Today we’re throwing open the door to our back archive, beginning with Nicholas Negroponte’s talk from TED 1.
 Yes, TED 1.
 1984.
-TED founder Richard Saul Wurman had the foresight to record every conference he held.
-And I can’t tell you what a thrill it was to see the full archive for the first time: […]
+TED’s co-founders, Richard Saul Wurman and Harry Marks, had the foresight to record every conference he held.
+And I can’t tell you what a thrill it was to see the full archive for the first […]